Capacity of Finite-State Channels with Delayed Feedback: Trapdoor Channel --- Proof of Capacity (Theorem )

-\begin{proof} The proof of the capacity result in Theorem \ref{theorem: Trapdoor} consists of two parts.
-In Section \ref{Trapdoor_UB}, we prove the converse, that is, $\mathrm{C}^{\mathrm{fb}}_\mathrm{2}\leq \log_2\left(\frac{3}{2}\right)$, and in Section \ref{Trapdoor_LB}, we show a corresponding lower bound.
 The proof is based on the methodology in Section \ref{sec: methodologies}.
 As clarified, the upper and lower bounds hold for instantaneous feedback, but using the formulation in Section \ref{sec: delayed_as_oneunit}, we are able to transform the delayed feedback capacity into a capacity problem with instantaneous feedback.

 We begin with presenting the formulation of the trapdoor channel with delayed feedback as a new unifilar FSC with instantaneous feedback.
 The new FSC (see Fig. \ref{fig:TrapdoorChannel_delay}) is defined as follows: the channel state consists of the pair of the previous channel state and channel input, that is, $\tilde{s}_{t-1}\triangleq(s_{t-2},x_{t-1})$.
 The channel input is $\tilde{x}_t=x_t$ and the channel output is $\tilde{y}_t=y_{t-1}$.
 If $\tilde{s}_{t-1}=(0,1)$ or $\tilde{s}_{t-1}=(1,0)$, then we have a BSC($0.5$).
 Otherwise, for any $\tilde{x}_t$, if $\tilde{s}_{t-1}=(0,0)$ then $\tilde{y}_t=0$, and if $\tilde{s}_{t-1}=(1,1)$ then $\tilde{y}_t=1$.